tandrewnichols/indeed/README.md

 #### NoneOf

-Begins a chain where all of the conditions should be true.
-Again, with only two conditions, use `neither` instead.
+Begins a chain where all of the conditions should be false.
+With only two conditions, use `neither` instead.

 Chainable methods: `and`<br>
 Chain limit: none